intuition-dev/httpRPC/src/readme.md

 - Handles CORS and does so in a *single* trip - no preflight or double request
 - Built in error handling
-- Handles user/password (or any name-value-pair) auth as well as token
+- Handles JWT token
 - Has a field for the calling entity (or page or screen), so you know what screen/page called the RPC.
 - Can use regular headers for caching at at edge w/ CDN or at the browser.
 - Timeout, configurable
 - Browser side AND server side calls/invokes.
-- Idempotent capability
+- Idempotent capability, configureable
+- Early TLS handshake via CDN edge

 ### Notes
 - The https should be provided by the CDN/Edge.
 It makes for a faster https handshake.
 Also, some CDN offer QUIC (http v3) protocol.